hw-ju/monai_uf_tutorials/monaicore_multigpu/README.md

 ## **Example 1: simple multi-gpu training with Unet**
 ### **About this example**
-1. The training python script we're using here is adapted from [a script in MONAI Core tutorial repository](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/unet_training_ddp.py).
+1. The [training python script](./unet_ddp/unet_training_ddp.py) we're using here is adapted from [a MONAI Core tutorial script](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/unet_training_ddp.py).
 2. Synthetic data will be generated, so you don't need to download any data or have your own data to use this script.
 3. Validation is not implemented within the training loop, see other following examples for validation implementation.